rdmpage/elastic-experiments/README.md

 http://192.168.99.100:32771/bib/_mapping?pretty=true

 We grab this file and edit it.
-The mapping describes mapping for every type of data in the index, but the PUT option for Elastic updates the mapping at the level of data type, so we need to extract the data type we need (e.g., article).
+The mapping describes mapping for every type of data in the index, but the PUT option for Elastic updates the mapping at the level of data type (e.g., bib/article), so we need to extract the data type we need (e.g., article).
 So, if the JSON is:

 ```
 {